rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 -- For purging (if p0 is expired)
 ALTER TABLE your_table DROP PARTITION p0;

+-- Adding more partitions
+ALTER TABLE tbl
+    REORGANIZE PARTITION future INTO (
+        p4 VALUES LESS THAN (5000000),
+        future    VALUES LESS THAN MAXVALUE
+    );
 ```
 This script sets up partitioning based on a primary key column and drops partitions as needed.